-- 2.6.14 Any enhancements made to the green infrastructure network should be for wildlife and public benefit.
-Links between the Wooded Ridge Walk, the Wensum Riverside Walk, Norfolk Trails and Yare Valley Walks should be considered alongside biodiversity enhancement measures. - 2.6.15 Any potential redevelopment should take into account and exploit existing views to landmarks and visible skylines from site vantage points.
-The sister wooded ridge to the other side of the Wensum Valley is of particular note, as well as views to local landmarks such as Norwich Castle, Norwich Cathedral, City Hall, Churches, and Westlegate Tower.
+- 2.6.14 Any potential redevelopment should take into account and exploit existing views to landmarks and visible skylines from site vantage points.
+The sister wooded ridge to the other side of the Wensum Valley is of particular note, as well as views to local landmarks such as Norwich Castle, Norwich Cathedral, City Hall, St John de Sepulchre, and Westlegate Tower. - 2.6.15 Given that the site is over 1ha in size and is likely to have the capacity for over 100 homes, its redevelopment is likely to trigger the requirement in policy DM8 for on-site provision of informal publicly accessible recreational open space and younger children's playspace.
+This should be an integral part of the design of the development and ideally overlooked by homes.

-- 2.6.16 Given that the site is over 1ha in size and is likely to have the capacity for over 100 homes, its redevelopment is likely to trigger the requirement in policy DM8 for on-site provision of informal publicly accessible recreational open space and younger children's playspace.
-This should be an integral part of the design of the development and ideally overlooked by homes. - 2.6.17 New public spaces should be created within and on the edge of the development site that relate well to the pedestrian routes identified in the previous section and are framed by buildings within the site and the adjacent 10-14 Ber Street site: - On the upper section of Thorn Lane should be created.
+- 2.6.16 New public spaces should be created within and on the edge of the development site that relate well to the pedestrian routes identified in the previous section and are framed by buildings within the site and the adjacent 10-14 Ber Street site: - Adjacent to the upper section of Thorn Lane.
 The recent closure to through traffic makes this possible.
 It will welcome people into the development who are walking up Thorn Lane or crossing from the wooded ridge walk. - In the centre of the site at the intersection of a new east-west route from Ber Street to Rouen Road and the new north-south route from Thorn Lane to Castle Gardens / Farmers Avenue. - Connected spaces at the north end of the site that provide a protected residential courtyard and an elevated terrace on the Golden Ball Street frontage with views to the Castle and Cathedral.